paramsingh/paramsingh.github.io/notes/song.md

 They were also the first to use gunpowder and a compass.
 Printing books was also common.

-When Kublai Khan invaded China, The Song dynasty was pushed south and started being called the Southern Song dynasty, who reigned for 1279, when they were conquered by the Yuan dynasty
+When Kublai Khan invaded China, The Song dynasty was pushed south and started being called the Southern Song dynasty, who reigned for 1279, when they were conquered by [the Yuan dynasty]({% link notes/yuan.md %}).